XanX3601/deep_sentiment140/README.md

 - To get data, you first need to download raw `.csv` files with the following command: `python download_data.py`.
 - Then you need to create `numpy` files for train and test datasets with the following command: `python create_datasets.py`.
+- Finally, you need to clean the dataset inputs by running: `python clean_dataset.py`.

 ## Models